NexaAI

 Ensure each form field clearly conveys its intent, helping users understand what information is needed and why it's important.

-Demonstrate how the submitted information will appear, reducing uncertainty and improving confidence during the process.
+Demonstrate how certain fields will display, reducing uncertainty and improving confidence during the process.

 Proposals

-Through brainstorming, I identified three ways of offering assistance.
+Through brainstorming, I identified two ways of offering assistance.

 Text hint illustration